 The Investigations Unit is committed to excellence during criminal investigations through innovation and efficient use of our resources.
-We are committed to achieving the greatest gains, preventing the greatest losses and bringing offenders to justice by diligently seeking to discover the truth, deterred neither by fear nor prejudice.
+We are committed to achieving the greatest gains, preventing the greatest losses, and bringing offenders to justice by diligently seeking to discover the truth, deterred neither by fear nor prejudice.

-The Investigations Unit conducts follow up investigations on reports filed with the police department.
+The Investigations Unit conducts follow-up investigations on reports filed with the police department.
 When information exists to file charges, the assigned detective presents their case to the Snohomish County Prosecuting Attorney's Office or City Prosecutor, depending on the crime.

-How Cases Are Assigned
+How Cases are Assigned